zhaouv/vscode-markdown-everywhere/README.md

 > finished but not published yet

-Embed and highlight and preview markdown everywhere.
+Embed and highlight and **preview** markdown everywhere.

 demo.png...

-Extending from my pr in [vscode-python](https://github.com/microsoft/vscode-python) ([issue](https://github.com/microsoft/vscode-python/issues/4356)/[pr](https://github.com/microsoft/vscode-python/pull/13359)).

 ## Recommended Color

 You can put those into "settings.json" to adjust the color.
-So that it can be easily distinguished from both code and comments.
+So that markdown can be easily distinguished from both code and comments.

 ```json
     "editor.tokenColorCustomizations": {